 Damon’s learnt the hard way about the importance of good tent maintenance (as his girlfriend no doubt reminds him).
-Read on as he shares his easy 3 step guide about how to clean a tent — foolproof, right?
+Read on as he shares his easy three step guide about how to clean a tent.

-Picture this: the sun has just gone down.
-Everyone is getting closer and closer to the fire whilst trying to predict which way the smoke is going.
+Picture this: the sun’s just gone down.
+Everyone’s getting closer and closer to the fire whilst trying to predict which way the smoke is going.
 For some reason it just isn’t your day and the smoke decides that it’s going to follow you all night.
-After moving, dodging and repeating white rabbit one too many times, you accept your fate, turn around and close your eyes.
+After moving, dodging and repeating ‘white rabbit’ one too many times, you accept your fate, turn around and close your eyes.

 We’ve all been there…

 However, it’s at the end of the trip that you realise how much damage has actually been done.
 After having a shower, the smoke-stained stench on your clothes becomes unmistakable.
 You think back to that quick coffee stop and how bad you must have smelt.
 Luckily clothes can be easily cleaned… but what about the tent?